assafY/api-v1-client-csharp/docs/blockexplorer.md

         static void Main(string[] args)
         {
             try
             {
-                // instantiate a block explorer with no api code...
-                _explorer = new BlockExplorer();
+                // instantiate a block explorer with no api code _explorer = new BlockExplorer();

                 // get a transaction by hash and list the value of all its inputs